MolaAlleseasy/blog-1/content/post/structs-enums-plants.md

 draft: false
 ---

-The last lessons covered structs, enums and switches.
+The latest lessons covered structs, enums and switches.
 Although the explanation about differences between classes and structs was not perfect, I at least got something out of it: structs require less code to initialize objects.
 And less code is a good thing I guess.

 Also, enums and switches are great, especially when using them together.
 In the following example (yes, it's about plants _again_) I had set the ```size``` to type ```String``` at first.
 Which works fine of course but, thinking ahead, is not something you want when your users are able to choose the size of anything.
 Because you'll have a hard time processing the results afterwards if everyone enters _what they think_ the size might be.
 Big, large, gigantic, skyscraperesque or even small may all refer to the same thing - it's just a matter of perspective.